 The second sign person enters their username and password, then clicks Checked.

-- Go back to the current meds round.
-The patient check box for the dose time is empty, to indicate remaining meds to administer.
+Go back to the current medication round.
+The patient check box for the dose time is empty, to indicate there are remaining medications to administer.

-You can only change your own meds administration actions.
+- You can only change your own medication administration actions.

 - Click on Edit